 - The SHPO will perform a site inspection of the completed project.

 - The SHPO will submit the Request for Certification of Completed work to the NPS.
-The NPS will bill the owner for the fee based upon the final project cost, with a maximum fee of $2,500.
-The NPS, with the recommendation of the SHPO, will issue a Certificate of Rehabilitation for successfully completed projects.
-This certificate is submitted to the Internal Revenue Service (IRS) with the owner's tax forms to claim credit.
+The NPS will bill the owner for the balance of the review fee, based upon the final project cost.
+The NPS, with the recommendation of the SHPO, will approve successfully completed projects and certify the rehabilitations.
+An approved Request for Certification of Completed Work is submitted to the Internal Revenue Service (IRS) with the owner's tax forms to claim credit.

 Special Conditions Owners are strongly advised to contact the SHPO prior to any construction.
 Although approval is not required before a project begins, it is highly recommended.
 Any work undertaken prior to approval is completely at the owner's risk and could disqualify a claim to a tax credit if it does not meet the "Standards for Rehabilitation."
 If, during a five-year period following the credit the property is sold, its use changes from income-producing, or the property is altered in a manner not following the Secretary of the Interior's "Standards for Rehabilitation," the Certification may be revoked and all or part of the tax credit recaptured by the IRS.